aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/snowflake-sink-prereq.md

 ## Configure a Snowflake key pair authentication

-The Apache Kafka BigQuery sink connector requires a key pair authentication with a minimum 2048-bit RSA.
+The Snowflake sink connector requires a key pair authentication with a minimum 2048-bit RSA.
 Generate the key pair locally and [upload the public key to Snowflake](https://docs.snowflake.com/en/user-guide/key-pair-auth#configuring-key-pair-authentication):